Net-ng/kansha/doc/board_management.rst

 Background
 ^^^^^^^^^^
-Here you can set a wallpaper to you board and change the board title color to match.
+Here you can set a wallpaper to your board and change the board title color to match.
 In particular, if the background image is dark, set a lighter title color for better readability.